4.5 years full-time

 You will undertake a professional practice placement as part of this degree.

-This program requires compulsory study in Trimester 3.
+This program requires compulsory study in Trimester 3 for students who commence in Trimesters 2 and 3.

 If you are an International student on a student visa, you must ensure that you enrol in a way that will allow you to complete your enrolment within the expected program duration as stated on your Confirmation of Enrolment (CoE).

 Work-integrated learning activities (professional placements) integrate theoretical learning with its application in the workplace.
-The inclusion of work-integrated learning activities in the degree program demonstrates Griffith's commitment to preparing its graduates for success in their working life.
+The inclusion of work-integrated learning activities in the degree program demonstrates Griffith's commitment to preparing its graduates for success in their working life, while meeting Exercise and Sports Science Australia (ESSA) accreditation requirements.

-In this program you will spend time in the work/professional environment undertaking placements at various locations.
-Placements may be outside of the Brisbane metropolitan/Gold Coast area including northern New South Wales and (by negotiation) interstate or overseas.
+In this program students will spend time in the work/professional environment undertaking placements at various locations throughout Australia.
+Placements may be outside of the Brisbane metropolitan/Gold Coast area including New South Wales, interstate or overseas.
+Total work placement hours are 140hrs over one Trimester of study.

 You may find opportunities in sports and recreation management, sports science and high performance management, events management and recreational club management.